 Spends time examining what makes a mechanical watch movement tick.
 Through the use of oversized instructional models and escapements in a mechanical watch movement, students learn the specifics of how the lever escapement functions.
 Horology 101 is the prerequisite for this class.

 Gift classes are available!
 HSNY members receive priority access to horological education classes.
 HSNY's Horological Education classes are free for all high school students, please contact HSNY for more information.
 If you cannot afford the class fees, please contact HSNY for scholarship opportunities.
 All prices posted are suggested donations.
-By participating in HSNY's horological education classes, you agree to release HSNY from any and all liabilities that may arise, and agree that you may be photographed and / or video recorded.
+By participating in HSNY's Horological Education classes, you agree to release HSNY from any and all liabilities that may arise, and agree that you may be photographed and / or video recorded.